Logitech: History

 In 1985, Swiss inventor René Sommer developed microprocessor circuitry for the wired mouse, making it more responsive to human movement.
-Logitech incorporated a Sommer-style CMOS microprocessor in their first retail mouse product, the rectangular three-button serial C7 product released in 1985, selling for $99.
+Logitech incorporated a Sommer-style CMOS microprocessor in its first retail mouse product, the rectangular three-button serial C7 product released in 1985, selling for $99.
 The next wired mouse model, the S9 released in 1989, was curved to fit the human hand, and it carried the Logitech logo for the first time.

 In 1988, Logitech incorporated as Logitech International SA with an initial public offering (IPO) on the Zürich stock exchange.
 In 1989, Logitech produced its first trackball product, the TrackMan.
 Also in 1989, the company was nominated for PC Mags Technical Excellence Award for the patented development tool Multiscope Debugger.
 The application was written for OS/2, followed by versions for the DOS and Windows 3.0 operating systems.
 Logitech won the award in January 1990.

-Logitech re-organized their manufacturing in 1994, shutting down Fremont operations and opening a major facility in Suzhou, China.
+Logitech re-organized its manufacturing in 1994, shutting down Fremont operations and opening a major facility in Suzhou, China.
 The Cork, Ireland, location downsized to become an R&D center, and the Hsinchu, Taiwan, factory was kept only for test runs and prototypes.
 Logitech bought the Connectix webcam division in 1998 for $25 million, then released QuickCam, the first webcam with an integrated microphone.
 By the year 2000, Logitech was the leader in global sales of webcams, with about four million units sold.

 In December 2008, the company announced it had produced its one-billionth computer mouse since beginning production in 1985.

 In January 2013, Bracken Darrell became Logitech's chief executive officer; then-CEO Guerrino De Luca continued as Logitech's chairman of the board.

 On 25 March 2017, Logitech signed a multi-year sponsorship deal with McLaren as the Official Technology Peripherals Partner.
 The deal would later be extended to McLaren's eSports endeavours under the Logitech G brand in 2020.

 On 29 July 2021, Logitech, in collaboration with choreographer JaQuel Knight, introduced its #Creators4BIPOC initiative under the Logitech For Creators brand.
 It allows social media creators, particularly BIPOC influencers, to copyright and monetize their online creations by making it possible for choreographers who amplify attention to hits by major artists in the entertainment business to secure copyright of their choreography using Labanotation and earn royalties from it.

 In June 2023, Bracken Darrell (former CEO) left Logitech and board member Guy Gecht took over as interim CEO.

 On 30 October 2023, Logitech announced that Hanneke Faber would be taking over as the new CEO beginning December 1, 2023.
-Faber was previously group President at Unilever.
+Faber was previously group president at Unilever.